 Treasury is exploring the benefits of emerging technologies such as AI.

-Treasury follows the policy for the responsible use of AI in government which provides mandatory requirements for departments and agencies relating to accountable officials, and transparency statements.
+Treasury follows the policy for the responsible use of AI in government.
+The policy provides mandatory requirements for departments and agencies relating to accountable officials, and transparency statements.

-This page contains Treasury’s AI transparency statement and outlines progress against the outcomes in the AI Plan for the Australian Public Service 2025.
+This page contains Treasury’s AI transparency statement.
+It outlines progress against the outcomes in the AI Plan for the Australian Public Service 2025.

 Key roles

-Treasury has designated the Chief Information Officer (CIO) as the Accountable Official for artificial intelligence (AI) use within the department.
-Accountable Officials are responsible for implementing the policy for the responsible use of AI in government.
+Treasury has appointed an accountable official for AI use within the department.
+Accountable officials are responsible for implementing the policy for the responsible use of AI in government.

-A Chief AI Officer (CAIO) will be appointed by July 2026.
+A Chief AI Officer (CAIO) has been appointed.
 As part of the AI Plan for the Australian Public Service 2025, the CAIO will lead AI transformation at Treasury.

 AI adoption